DylanCheong-tech/Project101/README.md

 NodeJs and ExpressJs is in used for acting as a simple server for routing and serving the correct pages and datafiles.

 ### Version 2.0
->Currently on Progression

-Prevision: Implementing admin login, admin portal for product modifications (Create, Update, Delete) Incoperate with: Google Cloud Storage (Storage Bucket) and NoSql MongoDB
+This version is coming with some significant changes on the webpages.
+First, there is two category of the business products will be displaying on the page, Plastic Products and Iron Products.
+The page starting (as index.html) with the category display and let the use to choose which categore to view.
+All the main pages and product pages are implemented by using the fundamentals of VueJs framework.

+Persistence data storages:
+- mongodb: storing the metadata of each of the product information
+- Google Storage Bucket: storing all the blob product image files

+Furthermore, backstage portal is developed for business owner to access and modify the webpage contents freely.
+The portal page authentication Passport [LocalStrategy](https://www.passportjs.org/packages/passport-local/) middleware.

 ## Deployment
-This website project is deployed by using Google Cloud Platform service provider.
+This website project is deployed by using Google Cloud Platform App Engine.

 URL: <https://cherrypot88.com>